Peer Instruction Education (01:090:322)

 - facilitating small group learning through dialogic discourse and effective questioning techniques

 Learning assistants are trained to facilitate learning and engage students in scientific discourse (rather than act as experts who have knowledge that needs to be transmitted to the student).
 Topics include:

 - questioning techniques

 - cooperative learning

 - memory and metacognition

 - activity design

-Currently, this course is offered every fall semester for first-year learning assistants.
-To discuss designing such a course, or the potential to offer such a course for the peer leaders in your program, please email Mary Emenike or Stacey Blackwell.
+Currently, this course is offered in both the fall and spring semester for first-semester LAs.
+More sections are offered in the fall and the majority of new LAs register for the course in fall.
+To discuss designing such a course, or the potential to offer such a course for the peer leaders in your program, please email Dr. Alice Seneres or Stacey Blackwell.

 I recently completed a 6-month volunteering project in Brazil where part of my duties included teaching English, Spanish, and basic science to at-risk and orphaned youth and adolescents.
 Everything that I learned in the LA Program’s Peer Instructor Education Course (particularly related to collaborative learning environments) and through being a genetics learning assistant was incredibly helpful and, without a doubt, enhanced my ability to reach out and teach such a tough population.